joksulainen/hostbot/README.txt

-This is hobby work for myself only, I will not add new contributors to this repository.
+This is hobby work for myself only, I will not add new contributors or collaborators to this repository.

 Copyright (C) 2020 joksulainen